Ryder Cup Tickets Sell Out at Discounted Rates Amid Fan Frustration

 Photo: Robert Bukaty/AP/TT

-Europe leads the classic team competition Ryder Cup against the USA with a whole 11.5–4.5 ahead of today's twelve singles matches.
+Europe leads the classic team competition Ryder Cup against the USA with a whole 12–5 ahead of today's decisive singles matches, which will only be eleven in number since the Norwegian Viktor Hovland has been forced to withdraw due to injury.

-Such a large lead has a team never had before the Sunday's decisive match since the current format was introduced in 1979.
-The USA must win ten out of twelve matches to complete a historic turnaround.
+Such a large lead has a team never had ahead of Sunday's decisive match since the current format was introduced in 1979.
+The USA must take 9.5 points in eleven matches to complete a historic turnaround.

 ”Shut up”

-The question is whether the starting position leads to fewer spectators taking themselves to the course Bethpage Black outside New York.
-The regular price for a ticket was around 7,000 kronor (750 dollars), but on Saturday evening, tickets were sold for less than 3,000 kronor on the secondary market online, reports the news agency AP.
+The question is whether the starting position leads to fewer spectators taking themselves to the Bethpage Black course outside New York.
+The regular price for a ticket was around 7,000 kronor, but on Saturday evening, tickets were sold for less than 3,000 kronor on the online secondary market, reports the news agency AP.

-The Ryder Cup audience – whether the competition is decided in the USA or Europe – usually does not behave like regular golf spectators, but this edition has parts of the home audience gone hard against the European players.
+The Ryder Cup audience – whether the competition is decided in the USA or Europe – usually does not behave like regular golf spectators, but this edition has seen parts of the home audience go hard against the European players.

 When world number two McIlroy and Shane Lowry, Ireland, won in best ball against Justin Thomas and Cameron Young on Saturday evening, the ball was followed by extra police protection.